maggiedalke/Budget-Calculator/README.md

 A method that will accept some paramters and remove an existing transaction object from the appropriate list of transactions based on it's unique identifier and will perform any additional updates required.

 ### Transaction class:
 This the class used to represent each individual transaction.
-It should have at least the following properties:

-- amount: A number which can be used to store the amount of the transaction.
--description: A description to provide some details for why each transaction exists.
--date: A string that represents the date added either in the format Jun.
-4th, 2020 or Jun.
-4, 2020 (with or without the th)
--id: A unique identifier of each transaction.

-### Requirements
+### Funtionality
-Your app should support the following functionality:

-- Users should be able to submit an amount and a description in the appropriate fields
+- Users are able to submit an amount and a description in the appropriate fields
 - The amount that is submitted should accept a positive or negative value.
 If the amount is positive it is an income, while if it is negative, it is a expense.
 - The description and amount cannot be empty, if it is, it must not attempt to create a new Transaction
 - If the form submission is successful create a new line in either the income - in the expense or the income column.